manish-jangra/DO288/DO288/probes.md

 The liveness probe is configured in the spec.containers.livenessprobe attribute of the pod configuration

+**Red Hat OpenShift provides five options that control these probes:** 👇

 | Name               | Mandatory  | Description                                                                                               | Default Value |
 | -------------------| -----------| ----------------------------------------------------------------------------------------------------------|---------------|
 | initialDelaySeconds| Yes        | Determines how long to wait after the container starts before beginning the probe.                        |     0         |